cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ```

 ??? tip "Task Names and Aliases"
-    It is possible to specify task name via `name` field. `lint_task` syntax is simply a syntactic sugar that will be
+    It is possible to specify the task's name via the `name` field. `lint_task` syntax is simply a syntactic sugar that will be
     expanded into:

     ```yaml